-Additionally, I have been part of a number of university-community research collaborations.
-Recently, I was part of a team from the UW Department of Sociology working with the King County and Seattle Housing Authorities to better understand the residential mobility patterns of local households using Housing Choice Voucher subsidies.
-Currently, I am working on the Seattle Rental Housing Market Study, an independent study conducted by the UW Department of Sociology and commissioned by the City of Seattle to better understand how renters and landlords are navigating the private rental market.
-I am also supporting UW-Tacoma faculty on the project, Mathematical Modeling with Cultural and Community Contexts, a multi-site NSF study that partners with elementary schools to investigate the integration of community-oriented math modeling into 3rd-5th grade curricula.
+My dissertation is possible because of my participation in an ongoing collaboration among the King County Housing Authority, the Seattle Housing Authority, and the UW Department of Sociology’s Professor Kyle Crowder.
+I have also worked on other community-oriented projects.
+In 2017-2018, I took the lead on focus groups, one-on-one interviews, and survey development for the Seattle Rental Housing Study.
+This is an independent study conducted by the UW Department of Sociology and commissioned by the City of Seattle to better understand how renters and landlords navigate the private rental market.
+I am also currently supporting UW-Tacoma faculty on the project, Mathematical Modeling with Cultural and Community Contexts, a multi-site NSF-supported study that partners with elementary schools to investigate the integration of community-oriented math modeling into 3rd-5th grade curricula.

 Through these and other projects, I am developing several related papers with faculty and other graduate students.
 These articles focus on: 1) the residential implications of paternal incarceration (published in Social Science Research), 2) possible changes in tenant eligibility criteria as tenant screening regulations go into effect, 3) racial / ethnic stratification in residential mobility and neighborhood outcomes among housing voucher users, 4) race, gender, and relationship status differences in residential mobility trends over time, and 5) ethnoracial variation in the relationship between the expectation to move residences and actual mobility.